cseanburns/research-notebook/source/_posts/2013-08-16-lq-vol-1-issue-1-article-9-reading-study.markdown

 title: "LQ Vol 1 Issue 1 Article 9: Reading Study"
 date: 2013-08-16 14:21
 comments: true
-categories: [LQ Autoethno Field Notes, research]
+categories: [LQ Autoethno Field Notes, research, Author-Randall, Affil-University of Chicago]
 ---

 For an explanation of this post, see: